getredash/website/onpremise/dev/docker.md

 ## Setup

-### Prepare The Source code
+### Clone the Git repository

-Firstly, you need to setup the source code directory from the official repository.
+First you will need to clone the Git repository:

 ```bash
 git clone git@github.com:getredash/redash.git